LucioBenzor/LucioBenzor.github.io/_posts/2020-05-28-How-Defender-ATP-Thwarts-Emerging-Attacks.md

 # What Are These Emerging Threats?
 Why are these rules compelling and cumulatively, how do they coalesce to thwart emerging threats?
-According to Symantec's last Internet Security Threat Report, 48% of Malicious email attachments are office files.
+According to Symantec's last [Internet Security Threat Report](https://docs.broadcom.com/doc/istr-24-2019-en), 48% of Malicious email attachments are office files.
 This is up from 5% in 2017.
 <img src="{{ site.baseurl }}/assets/DefenderATP3.png">

 As the report goes on to note:
 > Use of malicious PowerShell scripts increased by 1,000 percent in 2018, as attackers continued the movement towards living off the land techniques.
 A common attack scenario uses Office macros to call a PowerShell script, which in turn downloads the malicious payload.
 Office macro downloaders accounted for the majority of downloader detections, while VBS.Downloader and JS.Downloader threats declined.

 Looking back at our Attack Surface Reduction Rules, can you spot which ones would go into effect with these attacks?

+# How Can I Test My Defenses?
+As part of a POC, we run a series of tests against the newly established environment and Microsoft has a [site](https://demo.wd.microsoft.com/) to run evaluation scenarios to put Defender ATP through its paces.
+This means running scenarios to test each ASR rule.